- Best College Acceptance Gifts for the Class of 2021

 - Optional Writing: Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions

-The SAT’s five sections proceed as follows:
+The SAT’s four sections proceed as follows:

 - Reading Test: 52 questions/65 minutes